 - 1 (21 ounce) can cherry pie filling

-Beat the cream cheese by hand just until smooth.
-Fold in the condensed milk, lemon juice and vanilla until blended.
+Beat the cream cheese with a mixer on high until fluffy.
+Fold in the condensed milk, lemon juice and vanilla by hand, until blended.
 Pour the filling into the crust and refrigerate for at least 3 hours.
 Top with the pie filling before serving.

 Homemade Cherry Glaze: In a small saucepan, blend together 2 tablespoons of granulated sugar and 2 teaspoons of cornstarch.
 Drain cherry juice from a (1-pound) can of pitted sour cherries into sugar mixture, bring to a boil, reduce and cook until mixture is thickened.
 Add food coloring if desired and stir in cherries.
 Allow to cool completely before adding to top of chilled pie.
 Makes about 1 cup.